-Danielle Fuschetti is an Associate in the San Francisco office who works primarily on matters ranging from private negotiations to class action lawsuits.
+Danielle Fuschetti is Senior Litigation Counsel in the San Francisco office who works primarily on matters ranging from private negotiations to class action lawsuits.

 Our commitment to securing justice and providing the best representation possible is reflected in a commitment to diversity within our own firm.
 At Sanford Heisler Sharp, LLP, we know better than to think the best attorneys look alike, sound alike, think alike, or live alike.
 What matters is talent, and we hire the best talent available.